Timothep/SimpleExpressions/README.md

 ### SimpleExpressions

+**WARNING: THIS API IS CURRENTLY COMPLETELY "WORK IN PROGRESS" AND SUBJECT TO DAILY CHANGES!!**

 Wouldn't it be easier if you could write stuff like `Repeat.Sequence("repeatMe").AtLeast(2).AtMost(4).Times` or `Group.Sequence("aeiou").As("vowels")` instead of those nasty Regular Expressions and let a tool generate the expressions for you?

 Because having to write regexes is what makes mortals avoid using them in the first place, isn't it?